Pierre-Sassoulas/grey-handling/README.rst

 **Both items will glow in orange inside your bags**, giving you the final choice.
 Because you're the only one who knows how close or not you are from a vendor or if you're going to be killing 50 more boars with leather skins.

+Now, before throwing that, if you saw your teammate Alice loot:

+* 3 rocks worth 3*10 coppers = 30 coppers
+* 16 leather skins worth 16*5 coppers = 80 coppers

+**The addon will suggest a mutually beneficial trade**.
+You can give 4 leather skins worth 20 copper for 3 rocks worth 30 coppers.
+You do not throw anything and you can compensate Alice for her 3 rocks.
+The addon will suggest 10 coppers, but you could give more because you would have to throw at least 20 coppers if Alice refuse your offer.
+The addon does not suggest that Alice give you her skin the trade would not be very fair for her but you could compensate more.